yjose/yjose/README.md

 I blog from time to time about my journey as a developer.
 [My blog posts](https://elazizi.com/blog) have had over 300k reads and have been featured on Dev’s top 7, Medium top 20 recommended stories.

 I'm actively involved in the open source community as a maintainer and contributor.
-Maintaining a [10M downloads react component package](https://react-popup.elazizi.com/) and submitting some PRs to projects I usually use such us react-native and Gatsbyjs.
+Maintaining a [10M downloads react component package](https://react-popup.elazizi.com/) and submitting some PRs to projects I usually use such as react-native and Gatsbyjs.

 I'm also a [DevC Casablanca](https://www.facebook.com/groups/DevC.Casablanca/) co-lead, I do my best sharing my knowledge and helping on events organization.